groupdocs-assembly-cloud/docs/content/assembly/developer-guide/working-with-data.md

 The Reporting Engine supplies a consistent [LINQ](http://ru.wikipedia.org/wiki/Language_Integrated_Query)-based model for working with data, which specifies what elements to retrieve from the data source and, optionally, how that data elements should be filtered, sorted and grouped before exporting to the resulting document.

-In practical terms, this implies the possibility to use a source element sequence as input and change it in different ways to make an output sequence in a final document.
+In practical terms this implies the possibility to use a source element sequence as input and change it in different ways to make an output sequence in a final document.
 This technique is based on Enumeration Extension Methods, many of which take lambda-functions as arguments.

 ## Using Variables